 Everyone has an inner critic.
 It’s the nagging, negative voice in your head telling you that you’re a terrible person and that you don’t deserve to be happy.
 No matter how good or proficient you actually are, the self-doubting voice inside your mind will find a way to critique your capabilities.

 You must prevent yourself from becoming your own worst critic.
-Even if you are criticizing yourself in a humurous way, you’re still allowing the negative voice inside your head to control your mind.
+Even if you are criticizing yourself in a humorous way, you’re still allowing the negative voice inside your head to control your mind.

 Here’s an article dedicated to how to stop negative thinking.

-Laughther is one of the best remedies in life.
+Laughter is one of the best remedies in life.
 So if you’ve got nothing to laugh about, maybe it’s a good idea to laugh at yourself.
-This not only helps you accept and acknowledge your situation, it also keeps you humble and helps you maintain a positive attitude.
+This not only helps you accept and acknowledge your situation, but it also keeps you humble and helps you maintain a positive attitude.

 What do you think?
 Do you find it confronting to laugh at yourself?
 Or do you want to share an example of how a mistake made you laugh at yourself the most?
 I’d love to hear from you in the comments below!